 People with epilepsy experience recurring episodes of some form of seizures, and we can start grouping the seizures by the region of the brain that’s affected.

-When the affected area is limited to one hemisphere - or one half of the brain - or sometimes even a smaller area like a single lobe, we call it a focal seizure (though it used to be called a partial seizure).
+When the affected area is limited to one hemisphere - or one half of the brain - or sometimes even a smaller area like a single lobe, we call it a partial or a focal seizure.

-Those without impaired awareness typically affect a small area of the brain, and can involve the person experiencing strange sensations, like hearing or tasting something, but can also involve jerking movements in specific muscle groups if the neurons controlling those muscles are affected.
+Simple partial seizures typically affect a small area of the brain, and can involve the person experiencing strange sensations, like hearing or tasting something, but can also involve jerking movements in specific muscle groups if the neurons controlling those muscles are affected

 If the jerking activity starts in a specific muscle group, and spreads to surrounding muscle groups as more neurons are affected, it’s referred to as a Jacksonian march.

-Typically, the person is awake and alert and will usually know that something is happening and will remember the seizure afterwards.
+Typically, the person is conscious, meaning that they are awake and alert and will usually know that something is happening and will remember the seizure afterwards.

-Focal seizures with impaired awareness, on the other hand, involve having some sort of loss of awareness and responsiveness, so they might not remember exactly what happened during a seizure.
+Complex partial seizures, on the other hand, involve losing consciousness completely or having impaired awareness and responsiveness, so they might not remember exactly what happened during a seizure.

-Just like focal seizures, there are some subcategories of generalized seizures as well.
+And in those situations they’d called a “secondary generalized seizure” because a partial seizure came before it and was the primary event.
+Just like partial seizures, there are some subcategories of generalized seizures as well.